The mines King Solomon's part 22

 The man's heart has changed, apparently from one day to the next.
 In the following months he wrote letters of thanks to each of his employees and to all those who, as far as he could remember, had contributed to his life.
 Not only did he feel a deep sense of gratitude, but he treated everyone around him with respect and appreciation.
 Within a year, he had become a different person.
 Joy and peace had replaced anger and turmoil in his heart.
 He looked years younger.
 His employees liked him because he treated them with respect and respect, which, thanks to true humility, was now evoked.

-Creatures of God's Initiative This story shows us the key to humility.
-Just as the entrepreneur understood that he could not achieve anything without the help of others, so too should we understand that humility begins with the understanding that we cannot do anything without God.
-We had no influence on our entry into existence and we cannot boast or claim that we have produced anything good on our own.
-We are creatures thanks to the initiative of God.
-We were sinners, but God took the initiative and approached us and introduced us to his indescribable love (1 John 4,19).
-Without him we can do nothing.
-All we can do is say, "Thank you," and rest in truth as the called ones in Jesus Christ - accepted, forgiven, and loved unconditionally.
+Creatures of God's Initiative: This story shows us the key to humility.
+Just as the entrepreneur understood that he could accomplish nothing without the help of others, so too should we understand that humility begins with the realization that we can do nothing without God.
+We had no control over our coming into existence, and we cannot boast or claim to have produced anything good through our own efforts.
+We are creatures thanks to God's initiative.
+We were sinners, yet God took the initiative, reached out to us, and introduced us to his indescribable love.
+(1 Joh 4,19)Without Him we can do nothing.
+All we can do is say, "Thank you," and rest in the truth as those called in Jesus Christ—accepted, forgiven, and unconditionally loved.

-Another way of measuring greatness Let's ask the question, "How can I be humble?"
-Sayings 3,34 was so true and timely nearly 1000 years after Solomon wrote his wise words that the apostles John and Peter referred to it in their teachings.
-In his letter, which often deals with subjection and service, Paul writes: "You must all clothe yourselves with humility" (1 Peter 5,5; Butcher 2000).
-With this metaphor, Peter uses the image of a servant tying on a special apron, showing his willingness to serve.
-Peter said, "Be ready, all, to humbly serve one another."
-No doubt Peter was thinking of the last supper, when Jesus put on an apron and washed the disciples' feet (John 1 Cor3,4-17).
-The expression "gird oneself" used by John is the same as that used by Peter.
-Jesus took off the apron and made himself the servant of all.
+Another way to measure greatness: Let's ask ourselves the question: "How can I be humble?"
+Sprüche 3,34 Almost 1000 years after Solomon had written his wise words, it was so true and relevant that the apostles John and Peter drew on it in their teachings.
+In his letter, which often deals with submission and service, Paul writes: “All of you should clothe yourselves with humility” (1 Petr 5,5(Schlachter 2000).
+With this metaphor, Peter uses the image of a servant who ties on a special apron, thereby signifying his readiness to serve.
+Peter said: “All of you should be prepared to humbly serve one another.”
+Undoubtedly, Peter was thinking of the Last Supper, when Jesus tied on an apron and washed the disciples’ feet.
+(Joh 13,4-17)The expression "girding himself up" used by John is the same one Peter used.
+Jesus took up his apron and made himself the servant of all.
 He knelt down and washed their feet.
-In doing so, he ushered in a new way of life that measures greatness by how much we serve others.
+By doing this, he instituted a new way of life, one in which greatness is measured by how much we serve others.
 Pride looks down on others and says, "Serve me!"
-Humility bows to others and says, "How may I serve you?"
-This is the opposite of what happens in the world, where one is asked to manipulate, to excel and put yourself in a better light in front of others.
+Humility bows down before others and says, "How can I serve you?"
+This is the opposite of what is happening in the world, where people are encouraged to manipulate, to stand out, and to put themselves in a better light.
 We worship a humble God who kneels before his creatures to serve them.
-That's amazing!
+Isn't that amazing?

 "Do as I have done unto you" Being humble does not mean that we think inferiorly of ourselves or have low opinions of our talents and character.
 It is certainly not about presenting yourself as nothing and nobody.
 For that would be perverted pride, eager to be praised for its humility!
 Humility has nothing to do with being defensive, wanting to have the last word, or belittling others to demonstrate superiority.
 Pride inflates us so that we feel independent of God, consider ourselves more important, and lose sight of Him.
 Humility causes us to be subject to God and to recognize that we are totally dependent on him.
 This means that we don't look at ourselves, but turn our whole attention to God, who loves us and looks at us better than we can.